rachelandrew/grid-by-example/browsers/index.md

 [Gecko Meta Bug](https://bugzilla.mozilla.org/show_bug.cgi?id=616605)

 Grid is currently being implemented in Gecko.
-Some of the examples on this site now work if you download a [Firefox Nightly](https://nightly.mozilla.org/), visit about:config in the browser and enable the flag `layout.css.grid.enabled`.
+Many of the examples on this site now work if you download a [Firefox Nightly](https://nightly.mozilla.org/).